Tracy Fleury: 2022–present

 With the Scotties win, the team went on to represent Canada at the 2024 World Women's Curling Championship.
 At the Worlds, the team had an unmatched 11–1 round robin record which included ending Switzerland and Silvana Tirinzoni's 42 game winning streak at the Women's Worlds, which dated back to the 2021 Worlds.
 Their only defeat came against South Korea (skipped by Gim Eun-ji) in the last draw, a meaningless game for the team, as they had clinched first place and a bye to the semifinals.
 Team Canada faced-off against the Koreans again in the semifinals, and this time beat them, 9–7.
 This put them into the final, where they faced off against the four-time defending World Champion Tirinzoni team.
 Heading into the ninth end of the game, the team was down 5–4 to the Swiss, but Homan made a split of a rock in the 12-foot on her last to score three, giving her team a 7–5 lead.
 Switzerland conceded the game in the 10th after deciding they didn't have a shot to tie the game, giving Fleury her first World Championship title in her first appearance at the event.

 Team Homan ended the 2023–24 season at the 2024 Players' Championship.
 The rink went undefeated in the tournament until the semifinal, where they lost to the same Tirinzoni rink they had beaten in the World Championship final.
 Team Homan would finish the season with an "unprecedented" 67–7 win-loss record.

 In August 2025, it was announced that the team had found a new coach in two-time World bronze medallist Heather Nedohin, who had spared for the rink in 2023 while Homan was pregnant.
 In the team's first event of the 2025–26 curling season, they lost to Denmark's Madeleine Dupont in the semifinal of the 2025 AMJ Campbell Shorty Jenkins Classic.
 Two weeks later, the team played in their first Slam of the season, the AMJ Masters.
 The team won all seven of their games at the event, defeating rivals Silvana Tirinzoni in the final, 6–4.
 It was Fleury's 9th career Slam.
 Team Homan would then go on to win their second slam of the season at the 2025 Tour Challenge, again defeating Tirinzoni in the final.
+Team Homan would continue their dominance at the 2025 GSOC Tahoe, defeating Tirinzoni in the third straight slam final of the season.

+The Homan rink would complete their bid to represent Canada at the 2026 Winter Olympics by winning the 2025 Canadian Olympic Curling Trials, winning both games against Christina Black in the best-of-three final, marking Fleury's first Olympic appearance.